causerp/cangjie_stdx/README.md

 ## Introduction

 The extension library `stdx` is an extension module provided by the Cangjie programming language (i.e., a non-core standard library, but an official supplementary feature set).
-It is a key component of the language ecosystem, supplementing Cangjie with more practical capabilities covering multiple domains, including aspect-oriented programming, compression and decompression, security (secure encryption capabilities/message digest algorithms/Asymmetric encryption and decryption and signature algorithms/digital certificate processing functions), encoding and decoding (base64/hex/json/url), networking (http/tls), logging, unit test extensions, and serialization.
+It is a key component of the language ecosystem, supplementing Cangjie with more practical capabilities covering multiple domains, including aspect-oriented programming, compression and decompression, security (secure encryption capabilities/message digest algorithms/Asymmetric encryption and decryption and signature algorithms/digital certificate processing functions), encoding and decoding (base64/hex/json/url), networking (http/tls), logging, unit test extensions, concurrent programming model, non-local control operation and serialization.

 Architecture Diagram: